Rob Halford: Sexuality

-Halford speaks negatively about the discrimination that the LGBT community still faces in some parts of the world.
-He recalled that his announcement came as a surprise, and questioned if he would've told the members of Judas Priest while he was in the band.
-Halford said that after he completed his interview, he began to fear negative reactions, but was quickly inundated with messages of support from his colleagues and fans.

-Halford says that society has not changed as much as he hoped since his announcement, "You'd think there would have been some kind of change and people would have moved on after such a long time.
-Now that I'm moving through my OAP heavy metal years (laughs), I thought a lot of it would be gone by now.
+Halford speaks negatively about the discrimination homosexuals face in some parts of the world.
+Halford said that after he completed his interview, he began to fear negative reactions but was quickly inundated with messages of support from colleagues and fans.
+Halford has spoken about the level of acceptance of his sexuality within the metal community, calling it accepting and inclusive.
+In 2018, Halford stated that society had not changed as much as he had hoped in terms of equality since his coming out: "You'd think there would have been some kind of change and people would have moved on after such a long time.
+Now that I'm moving through my OAP heavy metal years (laughs), I thought a lot of [discrimination] would be gone by now.
 And it's a shame.
 We don't really get to spend a lot of time on this planet together, so there's no point in wasting it being divided."

 The subject matter of his lyrics had not changed since his coming out, and he avoided addressing it in Judas Priest's lyrics.
-However, the song "Raw Deal" from the 1977 album Sin After Sin speaks about Fire Island.
-He felt that the lyrics were "just too much", but was approved by the other members of the band.
+However, the song "Raw Deal" from the 1977 album Sin After Sin speaks about Fire Island in New York, which was famous in the 1970s and 1980s as a community for gay men.
+He felt that the lyrics were "just too much", but they were approved by the other members of the band.
 "But you listen to that song, it really is almost like a coming-out experience for me.
 And it never really registered.
-[Laughs] It's only been in recent years that people have picked up on that song." he said.
+It's only been in recent years that people have picked up on that song," he said.

-In September 2020, Halford revealed that in 1992, he had a 'George Michael moment,’ where he was arrested for solicitation of a male undercover police officer.
-The Beverly Hills Police Department decided to keep the news under wraps, because some of the officers were fans of Judas Priest.
+In September 2020, Halford revealed how in 1992 he had a "George Michael moment" when he was arrested for public indecency in a men's bathroom commonly used for casual sex in Venice Beach, California.
+An officer who was a fan of Judas Priest helped keep the arrest from wide publicity.

 He is currently married to his husband Thomas.

-Halford has previously spoken about the level of acceptance of his sexuality within the metal community, calling it accepting and inclusive.